 If you have any questions or comments on this, please let me know.
-Regards, thank you for your continued interest,

-On Mon, Apr 26, 2021 at 4:48 PM Doug Froats dfroats@northdundas.com> wrote:
+On Mon, Apr 26, 2021 at 4:48 PM Doug Froats <dfroats@northdundas.com> wrote:

 Golder is working on the studies required.
 You are on the mailing list so if there is anything that is pertinent to the EA it will be released.